AshleyBilbrey/Banshee/terms-and-privacy.md

 - User IDs
 - Copies of chat messages the service deems nessecary to delete similar messages in the future.
+- Copies of chat messages reported by users.
 - Descriptions of user behavior created by the service.

 ### Removal of Data